-Activity No(s): Provide the relevant Basic Assessment Activity(ies) as set out in Category A Describe the portion of the proposed development to which the applicable listed activity relates.
-Not applicable.
-The proposed development is not anticipated to trigger any waste management activities as defined within the National Environmental Management: Waste Act, 2004 (Act No. 59 of 2008).
+Activity No(s): Provide the relevant Basic Assessment Activity(ies) as set out in Category A Describe the portion of the proposed development to which the applicable listed activity relates. oposed development is not anticipated to trigger an ental Management: Waste Act, 2004 (Act No. 59 of 200